-The old writer’s mantra states ‘write about what you know’.
+The old writer’s mantra states, ‘write about what you know.
 While it’s most unlikely that your students know any killer clowns or lunatic killers who haunt campsites frequented by teenage couples, they can still write about the things that scare them.

-Avoiding tired clichés like those mentioned above will help maintain the element of surprise in the writing which, as we shall see more of later, is essential to keep readers engaged.
+Avoiding tired clichés like those mentioned above will help maintain the element of surprise in the writing, which, as we shall see more of later, is essential to keep readers engaged.

-Encourage the students to use their full 5 senses to describe the feelings and emotions they would experience.
+Encourage the students to use their full five senses to describe the feelings and emotions they would experience.
 The more convincingly they can convey the experience, the more successful they’ll be in striking fear into the hearts of their readers later on.

 2. Use Setting to Your Advantage when writing a Horror story

-In fact, given that surprise is one of the key elements to any good scare, subverting setting is one great tool for terror available to our students.
+In fact, given that surprise is one of the key elements to any good scare, subverting the setting is one great tool for terror available to our students.

-For example, the comfort of a sleepover at grandmother’s can take a turn for the worse if it’s discovered she holds a Black Mass.
-Imagine, a coven of devil-worshippers in the dead of night in that dated living room where she serves milk and cookies to her grandkids during the day.
+For example, the comfort of a sleepover at their grandmother’s can take a turn for the worse if it’s discovered she holds a Black Mass.
+Imagine a coven of devil-worshippers in the dead of night in that dated living room where she serves milk and cookies to her grandkids during the day.
 Enough to make you spill your glass of milk over the embroidered cushions!

 The physical environment can also be used to create tension and fear.
 For example, imagine two siblings hiding in a cupboard witnessing Grandmother’s midnight Satanic shenanigans.
 It’s hot and cramped.
 Imagine the claustrophobic feeling coupled with the terror of discovery.
 It’s enough to make you want to skip that Sunday visit to Grandma’s entirely [shudder].

-Remember too, the setting consists of both time and place, so students shouldn’t be afraid to experiment with historical and future settings for their stories too.
+Remember, too, the setting consists of both time and place, so students shouldn’t be afraid to experiment with historical and future settings for their stories too.